top of page

 That's exactly why I created the @60sDJ YouTube channel and why I'm so excited about our upcoming show.
 Inspired by those golden-era icons and their ability to own the night, I've been working on a new program called Moonlight in the Desert.
 It's a loving nod to the spirit of those classic late-night broadcasts—blending the groovy, soulful sounds with that same sense of mystery and connection that Wolfman Jack and Art Bell mastered.

-Drop a comment below: What's your favorite memory of late-night radio, or which classic track do you hope to hear on the new show?
+Drop a comment below: What's your favourite memory of late-night radio, or which classic track do you hope to hear on the new show?

 Hey DJ, it's an absolute fan here and your streams give me the smile, be thanked thousand times for that !
 What I just think, reading your project, is that here in France, we have our Wolfman Jack.
 A rock music God called Georges Lang, who has been enchanting our nights for the last...
 30 years !
 Oooh yes I follow him since I was at school !
 Probably you might not go check it out, especially if you don't speak french, but music is music !
 And, maybe, can you discover a few hidden gems ? https://direct-radio.fr/RTL/Podcast/Georges-Lang/La-Collection-Georges-Lang With my heart, hoping you become a Georges for the next 30 years ;) Frank